sakshammishra5/AlgoBulls/README.md

 ## Deployment

-The application is deployed and can be accessed at [https://fyle-internship-challenge-23-virid.vercel.app](https://fyle-internship-challenge-23-virid.vercel.app).
+The application is deployed and can be accessed at [algo-bulls-xi.vercel.app](algo-bulls-xi.vercel.app).

 Enjoy coding!